motius/remote-stream-diffusion-td/README.md

 pip install -r requirements.txt
 ```

+## Image Server

-## ComfyUI
+### ComfyUI

-Run comfyUI on the remote server and forward the UI to your local machine using
+If you want to use stable diffusion you can forward comfyUI from the remote server to your local machine using

 ```bash
 ssh -L 8188:localhost:8188 <user>@<remote-ip>